How to Transfer Assets into Your Trust

 So you’ve set up a Living Trust-based Estate Plan; now what?
 Is your Estate Planning complete?
 Not quite yet!
-Remember that your Trust will only have value if you properly transfer your estate assets into it.
+Remember that your Revocable Living Trust will only prevent probate if you properly transfer your estate assets into it.

 The #1 Estate Planning mistake we see is failing to transfer asset titles to a Trust.
 How does this happen?
 In this blog post, we’ll discuss some of the reasons this mistake is made, and how to avoid it.
 You can also check out this video for more information.